-Manure.-I'he disposal of manure is a question which may have to be handled differently at each station.
+Manure.-The disposal of manure is a question which may have to be handled differently at each station.
 As this material is chiefly responsible for the propagation of house flies, its complete destruction by fire is desirable.

 But, on the other hand, manure is of considerable economic value as a land fertilizer, and it will usually be found that a compromise must be effected between sanitation and utility.
 Some officers of mounted troops seem to regard horse manure as a purely beneficent substance and, therefore, ignore its objectionable qualities.
+The number of eggs laid by a single fly is very large, and one horse will supply enough manure to furnish flies for an extended neighborhood.
+A period of ten to fourteen days is required for the evolution of the adult fly from the egg, through the larval stage of the common maggot.